MaxGunter99/Sprint-Challenge-React-Wars/Answers.md

 There is a main object, the brain, and it branches off into other sections, like a cascading waterfall of javascript.

-1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component. class/stateful components can be used sort of like classes, functional/presentational components can be manipulated/sent to different places.

 1. Describe state.